FridayAfternoon4155/CampusSpotlight/README.md

 It uses FireBase as the backend for pulling and storing events.

 ## Getting Started
-1. Use an Android Device
+1. Fork github url and import to Android Stuido
-2. Download APK to Android Device
+2. Build Gradle and make sure everything works
 3. Run Application

 ## Features